 Satisfactory academic progress is met when the student meets rate of work in a semester and earns satisfactory grades (B- or higher) in all courses.
+All grades lower than B- are considered failing grades.
 Students who are not taking courses towards their degree requirements may also be considered not making satisfactory progress.
-Normal rate of work for residential programs is 12.0 credit hours in a semester for full-time students.
+Normal rate of work for full-time students in residential programs is 12.0 credit hours.
 MGA students have a summer course requirement.
-MIB students have additional credit requirements in their third and four semesters.
+MIB students have additional credit requirements in their first and second year.
 Most courses at Fletcher are 3.0 credit hours.
 Module courses are 1.5 credit hours.
 For residential and GMAP students, capstone courses are non-credit, graded courses.
+Courses taken at Fletcher prior to June 2018 will be converted to the current credit system in effect since fall 2018 for the purpose of meeting satisfactory academic progress and degree requirements.

-GBA and GMAP have their own rate of work as outlined in the box below.
-If student is on a Registrar-approved reduced course load, they meet rate of work by completing all attempted credits in a semester.
+GBA and GMAP have their own rate of work as outlined below.
+If student is on a Registrarapproved reduced course load, they meet rate of work by completing all attempted credits in a semester.

 Credits earned after each semester to meet rate of work

-MGA (full- MGA (part- MALD MA LLM MIB MATA
+MGA (part- time) MALD MA LLM MIB MATA

-time) time) (Fletcher start)

 Semester 1 12 6 12 12 12 12 12

-Semester 2 24 12 24 24 24 24 24
+Semester 2 24 12 24 24 24 24 24.5

 Summer 30 18 N/A N/A N/A N/A N/A

 Semester 3 42 24 36 N/A N/A 39 36

 Semester 4 30 48 N/A N/A 54 48

 Semester 5 36 N/A N/A N/A N/A N/A

-Semester 6 42 N/A N/A N/A N/A N/A

-Credits earned after each semester to meet rate of work
+Credits earned after each semester to meet rate of work\

+work.

 GBA GMAP (Aug start) GMAP (Jan start)

 Semester 1 3 9 9

 Semester 2 6 18 15

 Semester 3 9 24 24

 Semester 4 12

 Semester 5 15

 Semester 6 18